-Key: the name of an object.
-You can query an object based on its name.
+Key: the name of the object.
+You can use the key of an object to query the object.

-Object Meta: the metadata information of an object.
-Object metadata is a set of key-value pairs that define object attributes such as last modified time and object sizes.
+Object metadata: the metadata of the object.
+Object metadata is a set of key-value pairs that define the attributes of the object, such as the last modified time and object size.
 You can add user metadata to the object metadata.

 By default, the access control list (ACL) of buckets and objects is private.
-To allow unauthorized users to access these resources, you must grant these users permissions.
-For example, if you store images and video objects of your website in OSS and you want to allow unauthorized users to access these resources, you must set the ACL of these resources to public read.
-Otherwise, unauthorized users must send a signed URL to access these resources.
-For more information, see Authorized third-party download.
+To allow unauthorized users to access these resources, you must configure the correct permissions on these resources.
+For example, if you store images and video objects of your website in OSS and want to allow unauthorized users to access these resources, you must set the ACL of these resources to public read.
+Otherwise, unauthorized users must use signed URLs to access these resources.
+For more information, see Authorize third-party users to download objects.